Database-Augmented Query Representation for Information Retrieval: Method

-Recall that the equation to augment the representation of the given query is formalized as $\tilde{\vq} = \lambda \vq + (1-\lambda) \vq'$.
-We note that, in this work, $\vq'$ is the representation that we obtain from the query-related information within the relational database, and we now turn to explain how to get $\vq'$.
+\paragraph{Query Augmentation with Relational Database} Recall the equation to augment the representation of the given query ($\tilde{\vq} = \lambda \vq + (1-\lambda) \vq'$).
+Here, $\vq'$ is the representation that we obtain from the query-related information within the relational database, and we now turn to explain how to get this $\vq'$.

 Formally, each query that the user requests can be considered as one row $r_j$ in a certain table $T_i$.
 For example, in the Stack Exchange dataset, the query that the user posts is stored in the table as one row: $r \in T_{post}$, where this row (query) $r$ consists of the primary key ($\textsc{PostId}$), the foreign key ($\textsc{UserId}$), and the multiple attributes (such as $\textsc{Body}$, $\textsc{Tags}$, and $\textsc{TimeStamp}$).
 Then, based on the following relational structure of this database: